halcyonseeker/leibowitz/lib/thumbnailer/README.md

 - [ ] Verify support for audio WITHOUT embedded cover art
 - [X] Support PDF and Postscript
 - [ ] Support plain text
-- [ ] Support MOBI, CBZ, and other ebook formats
+- [X] Support MOBI, CBZ, and other ebook formats
+  - [ ] Verify that fb2, fb3, and xps files actually work.
 - [ ] Optionally fall back to looking for generic file icons using the OS/DE appropriate mechanisms, optionally respecting the user's theme.